 “Sure not,” whispers Sly.
 “Got to be a bad joke.
 But it gives me an idea.
-We bear this indignity together.
+Listen, we bear this indignity together.
 Let me tell you a story.
 I was a runt, with weak ankles.
 My Ma forced me to wear ankle supports very similar to your bandages.
 I despised them until she remade them into pirate boots.
 Pirate was my most favorite game.
 You and I play pirate.
 What do you say to that?”

 “What is play pirate?”

-“We wear high boots, and a floppy-brim hat, and yell blood-chilling insults.
+“We wear high boots, and floppy-brim hats, and yell blood-chilling insults.
 That’s the best part.
 Ye got no more brain than a half-wit sea turtle, one of my favorites.
 I’ll tear out your tongue and fly it for me banner, another good one.
 Hey!
 Who would you love to scare the living daylights out of?”

 “What’s the use?
 He won’t understand me.”